corriebar/blogdown_source/content/about/_index.md

 <img src="/about/_index_files/circle-cropped.png" alt="" width="50%"/ id="aboutpic">

 Hey there, I am Corrie and this is my blog.
-I am a Freelance Data Scientist and these are my musings about a range of topics, somehow all related to Data.
+I am a Data Scientist and these are my musings about a range of topics, somehow all related to Data.

 As a trained Mathematician, I put great focus on understanding the methods I apply.
 This not only means, that I want to understand the theory behind a certain algorithm but also that I strive to understand why an algorithm outputs a certain result.